benmiller314/dsam2024fall/plans/week-06.md

 As always, continue working on your project – now with a little more feedback – and take notes in your [Mindful Practice Journal](projects.md).

-I'll also ask you to [add your thoughts to the discussion forum]({{site.repo_url}}/discussions) after reading.
+I'll also ask you to **[add your thoughts to the discussion forum]({{site.repo_url}}/discussions) after reading**.

 In preparation for <a title="required reading: 71 page-equivalents; EXT reading adds 55 for a total of 126">week 7, on artificial intelligence and machine learning</a>, please **watch / read**:

-* "Computer Scientist Explains Machine Learning in 5 Levels of Difficulty."
-WIRED, YouTube, 18 Aug 2021. <a href="https://www.youtube.com/watch?v=5q87K1WaoFI">https://www.youtube.com/watch?v=5q87K1WaoFI</a>.
+* "Computer Scientist Explains Machine Learning in 5 Levels of Difficulty." _WIRED_, YouTube, 18 Aug 2021. <a href="https://www.youtube.com/watch?v=5q87K1WaoFI">https://www.youtube.com/watch?v=5q87K1WaoFI</a>.
 * Newhauser, Mary.
 “What Is Generative AI?
 A Comprehensive Guide for Everyone.”
-GPTech, 26 June 2023, <a href="https://www.gptechblog.com/what-is-generative-ai-comprehensive-guide-beginners">https://www.gptechblog.com/</a>
+GPTech, 26 June 2023, <a href="https://www.gptechblog.com/what-is-generative-ai-comprehensive-guide-beginners">https://www.gptechblog.com/</a>.
 * Crawford, Kate, and Trevor Paglen.
 “Excavating AI: The Politics of Training Sets for Machine Learning.”
 19 Sep 2019, <a href="https://excavating.ai">https://excavating.ai</a>.
 * Onuoha, Mimi and Mother Cyborg (Diana Nucera).
 “A People’s Guide To Tech: Artificial Intelligence.”
 Allied Media Projects, Aug 2018, <a href="https://alliedmedia.org/resources/peoples-guide-to-ai">https://alliedmedia.org/resources/peoples-guide-to-ai</a>.
 * Shane, Janelle.
 “An Exercise in Frustration.”
 AI Weirdness, 21 May 2024, <a href="https://www.aiweirdness.com/an-exercise-in-frustration/">https://www.aiweirdness.com/an-exercise-in-frustration/</a>.